 I always arrive 2 hours before the time of my departure.

-There are always little things that can come up at the airport to hinder your schedule: bags too heavy, security has 5 lines but only 1 is open(this happened to us at Orlando airport.
-Took 45 mins to get through security checkpoint…not fun), or you can’t find your gate.
+There are always little things that can come up at the airport to hinder your schedule: bags too heavy, can’t find your gate, security has 5 lines but only 1 is open… this happened to us at the Orlando airport.
+Took 45 mins to get through security checkpoint… not fun.

-Approximately 30 minutes before the flight, hopefully, you have found your gate# and are waiting to board at this point, I take one Dramamine for Motion Sickness Relief.
+Approximately 30 minutes before the flight, hopefully, you have found your gate number and are waiting to board at this point, I take one Dramamine for Motion Sickness Relief.

 This is mostly a precautionary measure but has helped in several circumstances.

-I also make sure to keep a small First Aid Kit with other medicines I may need in my carry on…just in case.
+I also make sure to keep a small First Aid Kit with other medicines I may need in my carry on.